rkociniewski/most-frequent-element/README.md

 Application for calculating most frequent elements in array and presents it in string list.
 String have form `NxM`
 where:
 - N is most frequent element value
-- M is occurrences number of this element
+- M is a number of occurrences of this element

 ## Getting started

 First, you need to ensure you have these applications:

-- [GIT](https://git-scm.com/) - GIT isn't necessary, but is better to have installed
+- [GIT](https://git-scm.com/) — GIT isn't necessary, but is better to have installed
-- IDE (I prefer [Intellij Idea](https://www.jetbrains.com/idea/)) - It isn't necessary, but in IDE you can lookup code quicker and nicer.
+- IDE (I prefer [IntelliJ IDEA](https://www.jetbrains.com/idea/)) — It isn't necessary, but in IDE you can look up code quicker and nicer.
-- [Gradle](https://gradle.org/) - necessary to build project, sometimes IDE have it pre-installed.
+- [Gradle](https://gradle.org/) - necessary to build a project, sometimes IDE have it pre-installed.
-- [Java JDK 11](https://www.oracle.com/java/technologies/downloads/#java11) - This one is mandatory ;)
+- [Java JDK](https://www.oracle.com/java/technologies/downloads/#java11) - This one is mandatory ;)

-You can download project in two ways:
+You can download a project in two ways:

 - By GIT, typing in console this command: